 \begin{cor} For each vector space $V$ over a finite field $\kappa$ of characteristic $2$, endowed with a symplectic form, there is a unique $2$-torsion class $c_V$ in the group cohomology $H^3 (\ASp_\kappa(V), \QZ)$ such that for any closed, oriented 3-manifold $M$ with a homomorphism $\pi_1(M) \to \ASp_\kappa(V)$, twice the integral of $c_V$ over $M$ is congruent to $\dim_{\kappa} H^1(M,V) + \dim_{\kappa} H^0(M,V)$ modulo $2$. \end{cor}

 Since $c_V$ is $2$-torsion, it necessarily arises from a class in $H^3 (\ASp_\kappa(V), \mathbb Z/2)$, although this class is not necessarily unique.
-To obtain the statement of \cref{pi1-properties}(4), we choose an arbitrary preimage, and, abusing notation, refer to it also as $c_V$, but in the body of the paper we will always take $c_V \in H^3 (\ASp_\kappa(V), \mathbb Q/\mathbb Z)$.
+For the statement of \cref{pi1-properties}(4), we choose an arbitrary preimage, and, abusing notation, refer to it also as $c_V$, but in the body of the paper we will always take $c_V \in H^3 (\ASp_\kappa(V), \mathbb Q/\mathbb Z)$.
 Combining Corollary~\ref{universal-class-exists} and the fact that for an irreducible symplectic (and thus non-trivial) representation $V$ of $\pi_1(M)$ we have $H^0(M, V)=0$, we conclude \cref{pi1-properties}(4).

 \begin{proof} This follows immediately from combining \cref{parity-is-bordism} and \cref{bordism-is-homology}, using the duality between homology with coefficients in $\mathbb Z$ and cohomology with coefficients in $\QZ$. \end{proof}